When every conversation with your dad turns into WWIII

 But the current state of the world has pushed us all to the edge.
 I am constantly displacing my frustration onto my parents, and considering he retires next month from the only office he has ever worked in all his life, he is dealing with his emotions in private.

-For months, we had been acting like antsy teenagers, trying to win every argument.
+For months, we had been acting like angsty teenagers, trying to win every argument.
 We had forgotten that, after all, we are on the same team.
-Since the lines between social media and real life are blurring rapidly, the negativity on our feeds spills seamlessly onto our family space.
+Since the lines between social media and real life are blurring rapidly, the negativity on our feeds seeps into our family space.
 We are often numb to wit and humour.

 Baba and I have decided to put each other before some manufactured headlines.
 While the world crumbles in more ways than we can count, we’ve joined hands to preserve our safe places.
 From the comfort of my room, I can’t edit the big picture.
 But I know that my dad is not just a nameless troll on Twitter, and he is so much more than a few differing opinions.

-The immediate picture was clear: winning argument wasn’t the goal; having dinner together and pranking mum was.
-As Baba phrased it, “Let’s pick our Cold Wars, really carefully.”
+The immediate picture was clear: winning arguments wasn’t the goal; having dinner together and pranking Mum was.
+As Baba phrased it, “Let’s pick our cold wars really carefully.”
 I agreed.